Otto Strasser: Return to Germany and later career (1955–1974)

 Strasser eventually gained West German citizenship, returned to Germany on 16 March 1955, and settled in Munich.

-He attempted to create a new "nationalist and socialist"-oriented party in 1956, the German Social Union, but his organization was unable to attract meaningful support.
+He made several unsuccessful attempts to revive his political career.
+In 1956, he attempted to create a new "nationalist and socialist"-oriented party, the German Social Union.
+Among his other projects was an effort to found a "Catholic People's Party" (katholische Volkspartei) with the help of his brother Bernhard.
+His organizations were unable to attract any meaningful support.
 Strasser continued to advocate for his vision of Nazism until he died in Munich in 1974.